carlosedp/zio-temporal-hello/Readme.md

 GraalVM Native image requires reflected and proxied classes to be declared beforehand.
 This is is eased by the native-image-agent which can be run for the tests with the `NATIVECONFIG_GEN=true` environment variable in the `shared.test` task.
 This appends to the configs in [./shared/resources/META-INF/native-image](./shared/resources/META-INF/native-image).

-After using new libraries or updating them, run `NATIVECONFIG_GEN=true ./mill shared.test`, `NATIVECONFIG_GEN=true ./mill worker.run` to regenerate the native-image reflect/proxy config files.
+After using new libraries or updating them, run `NATIVECONFIG_GEN=true ./mill e2e.test`, `NATIVECONFIG_GEN=true ./mill shared.test`, `NATIVECONFIG_GEN=true ./mill worker.run` and create a workflow run manually (via cli or client) to regenerate the native-image reflect/proxy config files.

 Initialization arguments which go into [native-image.properties](./shared/resources/META-INF/native-image/native-image.properties) are not generated automatically.